badvision/lawless-legends/README.md

 This project contains all open-source (Apache-licensed) code and assets related to Lawless Legends and its supporting tools.
 This project is currently in its infancy, so don't be surprised if some things move around or seem to appear out of nowhere in the code base.
 We're still trying on some ideas of how to manage developer workflow, and feedback is greatly appreciated!

 The Apache license covers everything in here, including any sample game content that might filter in from time to time.
 The primary goal for this open-source project is to build out game creation tools and hopefully the majority of a usable game engine that can be used in conjunction with the tools to build a playable RPG game.
 By being open-source, we are saying you are free to build your own games with these tools and distribute those games as you see fit.
-You are not obligated to distribute your games as open-source or freeware, but we do ask that you consider contributing bug fixes back up to this main branch so that the community can benefit.
+You are not obligated to distribute your games as open-source or freeware, but we do ask that you consider contributing bug fixes back up to this main branch so that the community can benefit, and at the very least uphold the terms of the Apache license that apply to this code.

 Download Links
 --------------